LateGenXer/finance/rtp/README.md

 * The tool enforces a fixed income in _real_ terms (that is, growing with inflation) until both retirees reach 100 year of age.

 * Capital Gains Tax (CGT) is _overestimated_.
 CGT rate depends on the marginal income tax rate.
-This implies a non-linearity which can't be modeled by ordinary linear programming problems.
+This implies a non-linearity which can't be modeled as an ordinary linear programming problems.

 * Equally, income tax after the Personal Allowance disappears (currently £125,140) is overestimated.
-This is because the marginal income tax rate drops from 60% back to %45
+This is because the marginal income tax rate drops from 60% back to 45%, which can't be accurately modeled as a linear programming problem.

 * All pension contributions are assumed to cease at retirement.
 Although there can be good and valid reasons to continue contributing into pension pots past retirement, it is difficult to safely/accurately model such contributions without running afoul of the [pension tax-free cash recycling rules](https://www.gov.uk/hmrc-internal-manuals/pensions-tax-manual/ptm133800).